 Well-designed products make me happy.

 The feeling of holding a product and immediately understanding what it is and how I can use it is satisfying.
-Even more satisfying: having played a part in the process of designing something well and understanding the amount of work it takes to make a napkin sketch a real product.
+Even more satisfying: having played a part in the process of designing something well and understanding the amount of work it takes to turn a sketch into a real product.

 So what exactly makes a well-designed product — and what does building it entail?
 Here are some key criteria.